raymart-evangelista/react-shopping-cart/README.md

       - by following the tutorials step by step, I was able to build up my knowledge and get my APIs working properly with the serverless functions
       - it seems that most of the local errors had to do with syntax such as using `/.netlify/functions` instead of `./netlify/functions` and running the local server on `localhost:8888` and not `localhost:3000`

-- third party API calling using serverless functions is not working.. trying to fetch/axios into `/.netlify/functions` isn't working properly
+- third party API calling using serverless functions is not working.. trying to fetch/axios into `/.netlify/functions/gif-get` isn't working properly
+  - the data comes out in some unreadable form
+  - axios into `/.netlify/functions/helloWorld` does work and the data is readable